Restoration & Outfitting

 More Add Ons ;

-After talking to guys who fish the larger rivers, one strongly suggested that I add a small outboard motor as an insurance policy, noting that my electric bow mount motor would not cut it in a current.
+After talking to guys who fish the larger rivers, one strongly suggested that I add a small outboard motor as an insurance policy, noting that my electric bow mount motor would probably not cut it in a current.
 So I requested my loaner 1985 6hp Johnson back from my Son-In-Law after he bought my 12'er and 9.9hp motor.
 There is just enough room to mount it on the Starboard side.
-I will not use it for trolling as the 25hp does just fine, which I would have more control with, but will use this 6hp only as an emergency motor to get back to keep out of trouble, get to shore / OR back to a boat launch.
+I will not use it for trolling as the 25hp does just fine, which I would also have more control with, but will use this 6hp only as an emergency motor to get back to keep out of trouble, get to shore / OR back to a boat launch.

 |Here my insurance policy is mounted|